Descent098/ez-visual-regression/README.md

 |[hermione](https://github.com/gemini-testing/hermione)|Could not use javascript/nodeJS for my use case|
 |[specter](https://github.com/letsgetrandy/specter)|Could not use javascript/nodeJS for my use case|
 |[Cypress-image-screenshot](https://github.com/jaredpalmer/cypress-image-snapshot)|Could not use javascript/nodeJS for my use case|

+So I build ez_visual_regression to fill in the gaps I saw in the available solutions.
+Namely being plug-n-play with any selenium driver to do whatever configurations I need!

 ## Who is ez-visual-regression for?